Honoré Joseph Antoine Ganteaume: Early life

-Service in the American War of Independence
+American Revolutionary War

-In 1778, with the intervention of France in the American Revolutionary War, Ganteaume enlisted in the French Royal Navy as an auxiliary officer, while Fier Rodrigue was purchased into naval service as a 54-gun ship of the line.
-Fier Rodrigue escorted a convoy to America, and attached to a division under Toussaint-Guillaume Picquet de la Motte in the fleet of Admiral Charles Henri Hector, Count of Estaing.
+In 1778, France joined the American Revolutionary War on the side of the United States against Great Britain.
+Ganteaume was subsequently commissioned into the French Navy as an auxiliary officer, while Fier Rodrigue was purchased into naval service as a 54-gun ship of the line.
+Onboard Fier Rodrigue, Ganteaume escorted a French convoy to the Americas, and there the ship was attached to a division under Toussaint-Guillaume Picquet de la Motte in the fleet of Admiral Charles Henri Hector, Count of Estaing.
+Serving under Estaing, Ganteaume took part in the capture of Grenada and failed siege of Savannah.